“It Felt Like We Were Inside The Book, Not On Set” -

 There’s the moment when you first read the book, and then there’s now.
 Let me ask about both.
 What feeling did it leave you with?
 What stayed with you?

 They’re actually quite different.
-The first time I read it, I remember approaching the story more through Füsun.
-Back then, it lingered in my mind almost as a book about her.
-When I reread it fifteen years later, I realized that Füsun almost disappears, and that it is, in fact, Kemal’s book.
-I suppose the first time around, I empathized with Füsun and filled in a lot of gaps in my own mind.
-I also approached Kemal through Füsun back then.
+The first time I read it, I remember viewing the story mostly through Füsun.
+Back then, it stayed in my mind almost as if it were a story about her.
+When I reread it fifteen years later, I realized that Füsun almost disappears, and that it is, in fact, Kemal’s story.
+I think the first time I read it, I empathized with Füsun and filled in many gaps with my own thoughts.
+I also connected with Kemal through Füsun at that time.
 So I remember reading it with this feeling about Füsun: “Oh no, how instinctive and brave this girl is.
 Despite all social conditioning, she throws herself into love with no expectations.
 She offers something so profound, and yet she is never truly seen.”

-But fifteen years later, working on the screenplay and telling Kemal’s story from such a grounded place, portraying love without romanticizing it, showing it as something that carries beauty but also has the power to reveal our darker sides, affected me deeply.
-At the same time, I noticed something I hadn’t picked up on before.
-When it comes to love, we tend to center ourselves a lot, our choices, our partners.
-Yet The Museum of Innocence also speaks about forces larger than you, about coincidences.
-The Jenny Colon handbag is a beautiful example of this.
-The book is full of chance encounters, moments that feel like the universe’s timing.
-That brought me a sense of relief.
-Not everything has to be loaded with meaning.
-Sometimes it’s coincidences, the places they carry you to.
-Sometimes moments, randomness, and chance can shape your greater destiny.
-That’s something I saw more clearly in my second reading, and I wanted to include that too.
+But fifteen years later, while working on the screenplay and telling Kemal’s story from such a grounded perspective, portraying love without romanticizing it—showing it as something that holds beauty but also has the power to reveal our darker sides—affected me deeply.
+At the same time, I noticed something I hadn’t realized before.
+When it comes to love, we tend to focus heavily on ourselves—the choices we make and our partners.
+Yet, The Museum of Innocence also explores forces larger than us, like coincidences.
+The Jenny Colon handbag is a perfect example of this.
+The book is filled with chance encounters, moments that seem like the universe’s timing.
+That brought me a sense of relief; not everything has to be deeply meaningful.
+Sometimes, it’s just coincidences, the places they lead us, and moments of randomness or chance that can shape our greater destiny.
+I saw this more clearly on my second read, and I wanted to include that idea too.

 And you’ve carried that into the series as well.
 At one point, Kemal says, “We slept together, that’s all.”
 It sounds simple.

 Yes.
 He is asking, Can it really be that simple?
 There’s also a line from his mother, which I love.
 She says to Kemal, “Can there be love in a country where men and women cannot even speak to one another?”
 I think both lines say something very powerful, not only about love in general, but also about how love is perceived in our society.
-And yet, even when you reduce it to something that simple, it remains a novel of extraordinary depth, one that leaves all of us with so many unanswered questions.
+And yet, even when you break it down to something this simple, it remains a story with extraordinary depth, one that leaves all of us with many unanswered questions.

 Gülçin Kültür Şahin, Masumiyet Müzesi dizisinde Füsun’un annesi Nesibe rolünde.

-Yes, both scenes are very striking.
-And both mothers are wonderfully performed.
+Yes, both scenes are very powerful.
+And both mothers are superbly performed.
 Their roles aren’t very long, but Füsun’s mother says, “He will forget you, so you forget him too, my son.”… How did you approach that?
-How did you build the characters and those relationships with actors like Tilbe Saran and Gülçin Kültür Şahin?
+How did you develop the characters and those relationships with actors like Tilbe Saran and Gülçin Kültür Şahin?

 First of all, they are both extraordinary actors.
-When they take on a character, they are able to move gracefully between its light and dark sides.
+When they take on a character, they can smoothly transition between its light and dark sides.
 They approach their roles without judgment, genuinely trying to understand the character.
-I think the greatest advantage was entrusting those roles to them.
-With Tilbe, of course, we have a long history.
-That, in itself, was very reassuring for me.
-I feel that the mothers carry a crucial weight in the depths of The Museum of Innocence.
-There was something I hadn’t noticed the first time I read the novel, and even on my second reading, when I was going through it very carefully, it still didn’t fully register.
-It emerged during our pre-production work.
-I realized that the root of Kemal’s decision to build the museum lies in his mother’s compulsive collecting.
-In the Merhamet Apartments, we see a woman trying to fill the void of an unhappy marriage by buying objects from various places, never used.
+I believe the biggest advantage was trusting them with these roles.
+With Tilbe, of course, we have a long history, which was very reassuring for me.
+I feel that mothers carry an essential weight in the depths of The Museum of Innocence.
+There was something I hadn’t noticed the first time I read the novel, and even on my second read, when I was examining it very carefully, it still didn’t fully click.
+It became clear during our pre-production work.
+I realized that Kemal’s decision to build the museum is rooted in his mother’s compulsive collecting.
+In the Merhamet Apartments, we see a woman trying to fill the emptiness of an unhappy marriage by buying objects from various places that are never used.
 That house is, in fact, a museum of unused belongings and an unhappy marriage.
-That is why, when we first see it, I wanted the curtain over the wedding photographs to be drawn back.
+So, when we first see it, I wanted the curtain over the wedding photographs to be pulled back.
 None of the objects in that house has ever been used.
-To me, there is something deeply pathological about that.
-The apartment is neither rented out nor lived in, and yet it becomes the place where Kemal experiences the love of his life.
-It is almost like his subconscious.
-Later, he too builds a museum out of objects.
+To me, there’s something deeply pathological about that.
+The apartment isn’t rented out or lived in, yet it becomes the place where Kemal finds the love of his life.
+It’s almost like his subconscious.
+Later, he also builds a museum out of objects.
 This was one of the many reasons I found myself admiring Orhan Bey all over again.
-Because the more you read The Museum of Innocence, the more it unfolds in layers.
+Because the more you read The Museum of Innocence, the more it reveals itself in layers.

-I agree with what you’re saying; it’s a profoundly layered novel.
-The series has turned out that way as well.
+I agree with what you’re saying; it’s a deeply layered novel.
+The series has also turned out that way.
 Even though I’ve finished watching it, I still haven’t been able to fully process my thoughts about it.

 I’m really glad to hear you say that.
-I told you about my own first journey with The Museum of Innocence, how everyone had a completely different interpretation.
-So I believe that each reading is deeply personal, and that is incredibly valuable.
-But when I began this project, that was also the greatest challenge for me.
-We worked very carefully not to impose a single point of view on a novel that leaves each reader with a different narrative.
-From the very beginning, that felt extremely difficult, and it was something I was experiencing for the first time.
+I’ve shared my own first experience with The Museum of Innocence, where everyone interpreted it differently.
+I believe that each reading is deeply personal, and that is incredibly valuable.
+When I started this project, that was also my biggest challenge.
+We carefully avoided forcing a single perspective on a novel designed to leave each reader with their own narrative.
+From the start, that felt extremely difficult, and it was a new experience for me.
 It was the hardest part.
-In my other work, I usually move toward a clear motivation based on what I understand from the character.
-Here, because there are so many possible readings, I wanted to leave certain spaces open.
-When the novel ends, each reader is left with a singular, intimate feeling.
-I did not want to reduce that to one shared emotion and steer everyone toward it.
-Choosing to say to myself, “This is how I must approach it,” was a new path for me.
-The screenplay also allows for that openness, because the characters rarely mean exactly what they say.
-They are always saying something, yet internally they are often saying something else.
-In that sense, both the preparation process and the shoot were very challenging for me as well as for the actors.
-And then there was the difficulty of translating emotions that are described over three or four pages in the novel into a single glance on screen, sometimes just a second long.
+In my other work, I usually work towards a clear motivation based on my understanding of the character.
+Here, because there are so many possible interpretations, I wanted to keep some space open.
+When the novel ends, each reader is left with a unique, intimate feeling.
+I didn’t want to reduce that to one shared emotion or lead everyone to it.
+Deciding to approach it in this way was a new path for me.
+The screenplay also allows for that openness because the characters rarely say exactly what they mean.
+They often say one thing, but internally, they feel something different.
+In that sense, both the preparation and the shooting process were very challenging for me and for the actors.
+There was also the difficulty of translating emotions that take three or four pages to describe in the novel into a single glance on screen, sometimes just a second long.
 That, too, was incredibly demanding.

-The music choices are also very successful, very well matched.
+The music choices are also very successful and well matched.
 I keep listening to Ajda Pekkan’s Sana Doğru on repeat.
-In this sense, I want to ask you something more broadly.
-It seems that nowadays we have a certain nostalgia, maybe even longing for the ’90s in the time we’re living in.
-At the same time, both the novel and the series are set against a very distinct social period.
-Since you’re working with Netflix, were you completely independent in this regard, or does Netflix provide some kind of guidance?
+With this in mind, I want to ask you something more broadly.
+It seems that today there’s a certain nostalgia or even longing for the ’90s.
+At the same time, both the novel and the series are set during a very specific social period.
+Since you’re working with Netflix, were you completely independent in this aspect, or does Netflix offer some guidance?

-There isn’t really any guidance.
-There are some areas where we discuss certain choices, but Netflix prioritizes our creative approach.
-The Museum of Innocence is my second project with Netflix; having had a positive experience on Kulüp, we have a relationship built largely on trust.
-My approach here was this: even though I had directed other period dramas before, I never wanted to treat this as a period piece.
-I didn’t approach it that way at all.
-We worked again with the creative team from Kulüp, our director of photography, Ahmet Sesigürgil, and production designer Murat Güney.
-From the very beginning, we decided, “We are not making a period drama; we are making something timeless.”
-The primary guide in designing the series was actually the objects in the museum.
-Orhan Pamuk himself collected the objects first, and then shaped the novel around them, so the objects come first.
-As someone who has both visited the museum and deeply loves the book, I embraced the space with affection from the start, even before approaching it from my role as director.
+There isn’t much guidance.
+Some areas where we discuss choices, but Netflix focuses on our creative vision.
+The Museum of Innocence is my second project with Netflix; after a positive experience on Kulüp, we built a relationship based mainly on trust.
+My approach was this: even though I directed other period dramas, I never wanted to treat this as a typical period piece.
+I didn’t approach it that way.
+We again worked with the creative team from Kulüp, including our director of photography, Ahmet Sesigürgil, and production designer, Murat Güney.
+From the start, we decided, “We are not making a period drama; we are making something timeless.”
+The main guide for designing the series was actually the objects in the museum.
+Orhan Pamuk first collected the objects, then shaped the novel around them, so the objects come first.
+As someone who has visited the museum and loves the book deeply, I embraced the space with affection from the start, even before thinking of it from my role as director.

 Masumiyet Müzesi dizisinden Füsun ve Kemal.

-As a viewer, I can make this observation: if you take any scene from the series, the exact location doesn’t feel that central, giving it a sense of universality.
-You can roughly guess the era from the costumes, but if you were to take a random scene, you might think it could be anywhere in the world.
+As a viewer, I notice that any scene from the series doesn’t feel tied to a specific location, giving it a universal vibe.
+You can generally tell the era from the costumes, but if you pick a random scene, it might look like it could be set anywhere in the world.
 How did you achieve that?

-We wanted it to feel somewhat timeless, and we built the series around that idea.
-At the same time, we thought about Kemal’s world: he is a character trapped within the Nişantaşı society he was born into.
-He studied there, his home is there, his work is there, his college is there.
-He hasn’t really stepped outside.
-The country and Turkiye he knows are confined to that world.
+We wanted it to feel somewhat timeless, so we built the series around that idea.
+At the same time, we considered Kemal’s world: he is a character trapped within the Nişantaşı society he grew up in.
+He studied there, his home is there, his work is there, and he attended college there.
+He hasn’t really stepped outside of that environment.
+The country and Turkiye he knows are limited to that world.
 That’s where we start.
-As Kemal changes, we open up to another Istanbul, another reality of Turkiye.
-In a way, by following Kemal, this expansion happens naturally.
-That bourgeois world, the Nişantaşı society striving to Westernize… all of that is part of Kemal’s character.
-Through Kemal’s transformation and his encounter with the realities of the country, our perspective widens along with his.
+As Kemal changes, we gradually explore another Istanbul, another reality of Turkiye.
+In a way, following Kemal allows this expansion to happen naturally.
+That bourgeois world, the Nişantaşı society striving to Westernize… all of it is part of Kemal’s character.
+Through Kemal’s transformation and his encounter with the realities of the country, our perspective broadens along with his.

 In the walking scene in Çukurcuma, it feels as if his gaze is saying, “So this is another world.”
 Congratulations to you as well, but Selahattin Paşalı also portrayed Kemal’s character extremely well.
 What kind of dialogue did you have with him, and how would you evaluate his performance as an actor?

-How did you work with Selahattin Paşalı on portraying the character of Kemal?
+How did you collaborate with Selahattin Paşalı in portraying the character of Kemal?

-We spent a lot of time creating the moments that happened before the story begins, both in the screenplay and the book.
-What could have happened in his childhood?
-For example, what is the story behind that bicycle memory?
+We spent a lot of time creating the moments that happen before the story begins, both in the screenplay and the book.
+What might have happened in his childhood?
+For example, what’s the story behind that bicycle memory?
 We know Kemal at thirty, but how did he first ride that bike?
 What was his room like?
 What was his relationship with his brother?
 What did he do during summer vacations?
 Did his father take him to work?
 How was his relationship with his mother?
 Does he remember the holidays when Füsun visited?

 Does he remember?

 Vaguely, yes.
-We wanted to build memories from those fragments.
-Before stepping on set, we actually held a workshop to explore moments not written in the screenplay, trying to experience those spaces and memories.
-We didn’t work extensively on the individual scenes, but we did explore areas like family dynamics together.
-It was a challenging process for both of us, but looking back now, it was incredibly enriching.
+We wanted to create memories from those fragments.
+Before going on set, we actually held a workshop to explore moments not written in the screenplay, trying to experience those spaces and memories.
+We didn’t focus much on the individual scenes, but we did explore areas like family dynamics together.
+It was a challenging process for both of us, but looking back now, it was incredibly rewarding.
 It really felt like we were inside the book.
 It wasn’t the set—it was as if we were within the pages of the novel.

 It’s a story that belongs to all of us.
-No matter where in the world it unfolds, the emotions feel human, intimate, and timeless.
-Given the troubled age we live in today, I think perhaps that is precisely why we feel this nostalgia, this yearning.
+No matter where it unfolds around the world, the emotions feel human, personal, and timeless.
+Given the troubled times we live in today, I think that’s exactly why we experience this nostalgia, this longing.

 I can’t help but ask about Orhan Bey.
 How involved was he?
-I imagine it would have been impossible to do without his participation.
+I imagine it would’ve been impossible to do without his participation.

 I truly believe the greatest gift this project gave me was getting to know Orhan Bey.
 We had such wonderful conversations, and he placed a great deal of trust in me.
-The areas we discussed and debated really opened my mind.
-He made me feel valued and created so many meaningful opportunities for me.
+The topics we discussed and debated really broadened my perspective.
+He made me feel valued and created many meaningful opportunities for me.
 I felt that, in many ways, we were on the same wavelength.
 Working with him was incredibly rewarding.
-As I mentioned, reading a book I first encountered fifteen years ago, then reading it again fifteen years later, and then reading it a third time with the thought, “Wait, I’m going to shoot this—let me pay close attention,” revealed new layers each time.
-Orhan Bey is someone who looks at humanity, even its darker sides, with such courage and curiosity, and for me, that is deeply inspiring.
+As I mentioned, rereading a book I first encountered fifteen years ago, then again fifteen years later, and then a third time with the thought, “Wait, I’m going to shoot this—let me pay close attention,” revealed new layers each time.
+Orhan Bey is someone who observes humanity, even its darker sides, with such courage and curiosity, and for me, that is deeply inspiring.
 The process was beautiful in that sense.
 When we started filming, he couldn’t be on set because he was abroad.
 Toward the end of the shoot, when he finally arrived, I felt so comfortable with his presence.
-I wanted him to stay on set the whole time, because it truly felt as if I were inside the book.
-Having him on set was an immense joy—it was something that enriched me profoundly.
+I wanted him to stay on set the whole time because it truly felt as if I were inside the book.
+Having him on set was an immense joy—it profoundly enriched me.
 Looking back, the work itself passes, but the human connections you build are invaluable.
-I will be grateful to him for life.
+I will be grateful to him for the rest of my life.

 Yönetmen Zeynep Günay.

-Was there a scene that was particularly challenging for you, or a moment where you were surprised and thought, “Wow, look what they brought to this scene”?
+Was there a scene that was especially challenging for you, or a moment where you were surprised and thought, “Wow, look what they brought to this scene”?

 ArtDog Istanbul Issue 33140,00350,00MARCH – APRIL 2026